F.A.N.G. (Street Fighter): Appearances

-F.A.N.G. appears in Street Fighter V as the newest member of the Four Heavenly Kings of Shadaloo following Sagat's departure from the organization, and presents himself as the self-proclaimed second-in-command to M. Bison.
-His backstory reveals that he was originally a leader of the Nguuhao Cartel, and that he was involved with their plot to pledge their false allegiance to Shadaloo in an attempt to murder Bison.
-The plot backfired, and Bison responded by slaughtering the entire cartel, with their most skilled assassin, F.A.N.G., being the sole survivor.
+F.A.N.G appears in Street Fighter V as the newest member of the Four Heavenly Kings of Shadaloo following Sagat's departure from the organization, and presents himself as the self-proclaimed second-in-command to M. Bison.
+His backstory reveals that he was originally a leader of the Nguuhao Cartel, and that he was involved in their plot to pledge their false allegiance to Shadaloo in an attempt to murder Bison.
+The plot backfired, and Bison responded by slaughtering the entire cartel, leaving their most skilled assassin, F.A.N.G, the sole survivor.
 He initially intended to resist Bison and fight to the death, but he changed his mind and swore unyielding loyalty to Bison upon knowing the extent of his powers.
 He plays a major role in the game's story mode, A Shadow Falls, as Bison's most loyal underling, and serves as the story's overall secondary antagonist opposing Karin Kanzuki's faction of warriors, all while attempting to fend off a revived Charlie Nash and the mysterious entity Necalli in defense of Bison.
-He is later revealed to be the murderer of Rashid’s friend, after she managed to prepare and upload a program to countermeasure Shadaloo’s plan to Rashid before F.A.N.G. killed her.
+He is later revealed to be the murderer of Rashid's friend, after she managed to prepare and upload a program to countermeasure Shadaloo's plan to Rashid before F.A.N.G killed her.

-In Street Fighter V Side Story: Toxicity, which takes place after the death of Bison, F.A.N.G. is revealed to survived the fall of Shadaloo and retreats to Shanghai, China, where he focuses his efforts to revive Shadaloo as an organization.
-He takes in a teenage prostitute, whom he names "Phantom", and begins training her as his protege.
+In Street Fighter V Side Story: Toxicity, which takes place after the death of Bison, F.A.N.G is revealed to have survived the fall of Shadaloo and retreats to Shanghai, where he focuses his efforts to revive Shadaloo as an organization.
+He takes in a teenage prostitute, whom he names "Phantom", and begins training her as his protégé.
+F.A.N.G appears as a non-playable character in Street Fighter 6s World Tour Mode, while Phantom, now known as A.K.I, is playable via downloadable content.
+In World Tour, he goes under the pseudonym "Fang Fei" and deals illegal medicine.
+He uses the avatar and A.K.I to investigate JP's attempts to revive Shadaloo and the resurrection of Bison.

 F.A.N.G also appears in the Street Fighter comic book series published by UDON, where he fixes Seth's Tanden Engine for Shadaloo in an effort to reprogram him.